 Plaza de Espagna is a stunningly beautiful, magnificent, massive (insert more adjectives here) square built in 1929 for a World's Fair, complete with an adjoining park.
 It was hard to stop taking photos there.

 And so much more!!!
-There are many incredible sights to see in this city, but the best part of our time here has simply been the paseo and the tapas!
-We have tried out 7 different tapas bars in this city famous for its tapas scene.
-This must be what food bloggers’ heaven looks like!
+There are many incredible sights to see in this city, but the best part of our time was simply the paseo and the tapas!
+We tried seven different tapas bars in this city famous for its tapas scene.
+This must be what food bloggers' heaven looks like!
+Our favourite tapas bar was Bar Alfalfa!

 Such incredible energy and passion in this traditional art form.
 Be sure to grab some tickets and allow an hour or so to take in a flamenco performance one evening.
 You won't forget it!